Terence Crawford: Welterweight

-On October 26, 2017 Crawford officially vacated his WBO title to move up to the welterweight division.
+On October 26, 2017, Crawford officially vacated his WBO title to move up to the welterweight division.
 The WBO announced Crawford as the mandatory challenger to their titleholder Jeff Horn.
 With Horn scheduled to make a voluntary defence in December 2017 against British boxer Gary Corcoran, Crawford would not fight again in 2017.
 The winner of Horn vs. Cocoran was then ordered to schedule a fight against Crawford within 90 days.
 Arum stated he had dates in March and April 2018 on hold.

 Crawford vs. Horn

-When Horn successfully made a voluntary defence of his WBO welterweight title by stopping Corcoran, this set up the fight between Crawford and Horn.
+Horn had won the WBO welterweight title in a very controversial decision win against Manny Pacquiao, after he had successfully made the first defence of his against Corcoran, this set up the fight between Crawford and Horn.
 Following his win, Horn was challenged to a big money fight at light middleweight by 42 year old Anthony Mundine, before eventually defending his WBO title against Crawford.
 Horn admitted his interest in the fight where he would be seeing a purse of around $2 million with his trainer, Glenn Rushton, also very much interested in the Mundine fight.
-On January 10, 2018 it was confirmed that all terms had been agreed upon for Horn to defend the WBO title in a mandatory defence against Crawford, after renegotiating the purses.
-The fight was being slated for April 21, 2018 at the T-Mobile Arena in Paradise, Nevada.
+On January 10, 2018, it was confirmed that all terms had been agreed upon for Horn to defend the WBO title in a mandatory defence against Crawford, after renegotiating the purses.
+The fight was being slated for April 21, 2018, at the T-Mobile Arena in Paradise, Nevada.
 On January 17, Arum stated the fight would likely take place at Madison Square Garden as there was no availability in Las Vegas for the dates required.
 In February, Arum claimed that due to other boxing events taking place around New York in April, the Crawford vs. Horn bout would take place in Las Vegas instead.

 On March 14, it was reported that the fight would be postponed after Crawford suffered a hand injury whilst sparring.
 The fight was rescheduled to take place on June 9 at the MGM Grand Garden Arena in Paradise, Nevada.
 It was reported on May 24 that Horn had been involved in a car accident, involving three cars in Brisbane, however Horn himself confirmed that he was not hurt and did not suffer any injuries.
 Speaking to a newspaper, he said, "No one was badly hurt but it stunned me.
 Fortunately, I was in the car alone and my wife Jo and baby Isabelle were home.
 The accident was a shock but nothing is going to derail me from beating Terence Crawford.
-I’m very fit.
-I feel I’m going to peak right at fight time."
+I'm very fit.
+I feel I'm going to peak right at fight time."